nomuramasahir0/crfmnes/README.md

 CR-FM-NES reflects the information and performs an efficient search.
 Please refer to [3] for the details of the constraint handling methods implemented in this repository.

-## Other Language Implementations
+## Other Versions of CR-FM-NES

-I really appreciate that CR-FM-NES is implemented in other languages.
+I really appreciate that CR-FM-NES is implemented in other settings.

 * C# Implementation: https://github.com/bakanaouji/CRFMNES_CS